NevermindNilas/TheAnimeScripter/README.md

 ## 📋 To-Do

 In no particular order:
-- Add testing. ( high priority )
+- Add testing.
-- ADd DepthMap process ( high priority )
-- Maybe add TRT. ( probably not )
+- Fix Rife padding, again.
+- Play around with better mpdecimate params
+- Find a way to add awarpsharp2 to the pipeline
+- Add bounding box support for Segmentation

 ## ✅ Done